 The foundation has a long history of supporting medical student electives through seven chosen university medical schools.
 Applications cannot be made without invitation.

 Hospices and Respite Care

-Charitable institutions that require funding for projects to address the harmful effects of human activity on the environment will be considered especially those seeking to protect or enhance the natural world for the benefit of both humans and the wider environment.
+The Foundation provides support to research projects aiming to address the harmful effects of human activity on the environment.
+The trustees are especially interested in projects or charities which are centred around protecting and enhancing the natural world for the benefit of both humans and the wider environment.

 Please see The Environment eligibility criteria for more information

 The Linder family has a long history of supporting and championing the arts.
 Leslie Linder’s decoding of Beatrix Potter’s secret diary, and his subsequent bequests of her artwork to the Victoria & Albert Museum, made a significant contribution to the preservation of her extraordinary work, allowing the public to enjoy and admire it for decades.